bazelbuild/bazel/faq.md

 What should I not use Bazel for?
 --------------------------------

 * Bazel tries to be smart about caching.
-This means it is a bad match for build steps that should not be cached.
-For example, the following steps should not be controlled from Bazel:
+This means that it is not good for running build operations whose outputs should not be cached.
+For example, the following steps should not be run from Bazel:

   * A compilation step that fetches data from the internet.
   * A test step that connects to the QA instance of your site.